ibexa/documentation-developer/docs/content_management/content_model.md

 **[Searchable](search.md)** – a flag which indicates if the value of the Field is indexed for searching.

-The Searchable flag is not available for some Fields, because some Field Types do not allow searching through their values.
+The Searchable flag is not available for some Fields, because some field types do not allow searching through their values.

 **[Translatable](languages.md)** – a flag which indicates if the value of the Field can be translated.
-This is independent of the Field Type, which means that even Fields such as "Float" or "Image" can be set as translatable.
+This is independent of the field type, which means that even Fields such as "Float" or "Image" can be set as translatable.

-Depending on the Field Type, there may also be other, specific information to fill in.
-For example, the "Country" Field Type allows you to select the default country, as well as to allow selecting multiple countries at the same time.
+Depending on the field type, there may also be other, specific information to fill in.
+For example, the "Country" field type allows you to select the default country, as well as to allow selecting multiple countries at the same time.

 ![Diagram of content model](content_model_diagram.png)

 !!! tip

-    You can disable the possibility to edit specific Field details per Field Type by [adding custom service definition for `ModifyFieldDefinitionsCollectionTypeExtension`](customize_field_type_metadata.md).
+    You can disable the possibility to edit specific Field details per field type by [adding custom service definition for `ModifyFieldDefinitionsCollectionTypeExtension`](customize_field_type_metadata.md).

 ## Content versions